Indian Rebellion of 1857: Cawnpore (Kanpur)

 Historians have given many reasons for this act of cruelty.
-With Company forces approaching Cawnpore and some believing that they would not advance if there were no hostages to save, their murders were ordered.
+With Company forces approaching Cawnpore, some believed that they would not advance if there were no hostages to save.
 Or perhaps it was to ensure that no information was leaked after the fall of Cawnpore.
 Other historians have suggested that the killings were an attempt to undermine Nana Sahib's relationship with the British.
 Perhaps it was due to fear, the fear of being recognised by some of the prisoners for having taken part in the earlier firings.

 The killing of the women and children hardened British attitudes against the sepoys.
-The British public was aghast and the anti-Imperial and pro-Indian proponents lost all their support.
+The British public was aghast, and the anti-Imperial and pro-Indian proponents lost all of their support.
 Cawnpore became a war cry for the British and their allies for the rest of the conflict.
-Nana Sahib disappeared near the end of the Rebellion and it is not known what happened to him.
+Nana Sahib disappeared near the end of the rebellion, and it is not known what happened to him.

-Other British accounts state that indiscriminate punitive measures were taken in early June, two weeks before the murders at the Bibighar (but after those at both Meerut and Delhi), specifically by Lieutenant Colonel James George Smith Neill of the Madras Fusiliers, commanding at Allahabad while moving towards Cawnpore.
+Other British accounts state that indiscriminate punitive measures were taken in early June, two weeks before the murders at the Bibighar (but after those at both Meerut and Delhi), specifically by Lieutenant Colonel James George Smith Neill of the Madras Fusiliers, commanding at Allahabad, while moving towards Cawnpore.
 At the nearby town of Fatehpur, a mob had attacked and murdered the local British population.
-On this pretext, Neill ordered all villages beside the Grand Trunk Road to be burned and their inhabitants to be killed by hanging.
-Neill's methods were "ruthless and horrible" and far from intimidating the population, may well have induced previously undecided sepoys and communities to revolt.
+On this pretext, Neill ordered all villages beside the Grand Trunk Road to be burned and their inhabitants to be hanged.
+Neill's methods were "ruthless and horrible", and far from intimidating the population, may well have induced previously undecided sepoys and communities to revolt.

 Neill was killed in action at Lucknow on 26 September and was never called to account for his punitive measures, though contemporary British sources lionised him and his "gallant blue caps".
 When the British retook Cawnpore, the soldiers took their sepoy prisoners to the Bibighar and forced them to lick the bloodstains from the walls and floor.
 They then hanged or "blew from the cannon", the traditional Mughal punishment for mutiny, the majority of the sepoy prisoners.
 Although some claimed the sepoys took no actual part in the killings themselves, they did not act to stop it and this was acknowledged by Captain Thompson after the British departed Cawnpore for a second time.